 Lean On Me, But Not Too Much

 Yes, we all need someone to lean on.
-But aren’t there times when neediness can destroy a relationship?
+But aren’t there times when neediness can destroy a marriage p?
 Of course, but so can too much independence!
 The issues around this dynamic challenge any relationship.

 If I let you help me, do I become too weak?
 Will you be put off by my fears.
 Men seem particularly fearful of being too needy.
 Certainly separating from mom to become independent creates a fear of slipping back into that neediness.
 Nothing was more likely to lead to being labeled a “girly man” as seeming weak.

 As a couple, review the fairness of what’s going on between you.
 When you recognize your partner is carrying a lot during your crisis, take time to hear your partner share “what it’s like to be me.”
-This can go long way in bringing balance to the relationship.
+Ask: what’s the one or two things that I could do to support your most.”
+You may be suprised by the answer because you might have wanted something different.
+This can go along way in bringing balance to the relationship.
 Sincere thank yous never hurt either, in fact gratitude works and heals many wounds.